 Some offenses that have an element of age may be tried in adult court.
 For example, alcohol offenses directed at minors such as minor in possession of alcohol, underage consumption of alcohol, or operating a vehicle after consuming alcohol, may be chargeable in adult court against anybody under the age of 21.

-What are the Rights of Minors Charge in Juvenile Court
+What are the Rights of Minors Charged in Juvenile Court

 If a juvenile court finds that a minor has committed an offense, whether by plea or following a trial, the juvenile court has considerable discretion to tailor the disposition of the case to match the needs of the young offender.
 That discretion does not necessarily involve a lesser sentence than might be received in adult court, and juveniles who have been adjudicated delinquent may potentially be sentenced to longer period of incarceration than could be imposed upon an adult who committed a similar offense.